How to eat healthy

 Although there are bigger ranges on offer now, you only need to look at the limited range of ‘organic’ products on the shelves compared to the rest of the store to know what the priorities are.
 Besides, here ‘organic’ is a loose term.
 It should not even be a necessary one.
 It really means ‘not tampered with’.
 Shouldn’t that be standard?

 Anyone who grows or buys genuine organic food from a local farm will know that there is no comparison in terms of flavour and general constitution.
 Also, the shelf life of these products is far less than those in the supermarket, which is a good sign that what you are eating is as close to its natural state as it should get.
-Supermarket labelling and branding is at best confusing and misleading.
+Supermarket labelling and branding are at best confusing and misleading.

 Why are toxic foods are aggressively marketed?